Experience-Monks/react-f1/README.md

 There is an example folder distributed with this module.
 It contains two examples.
 One being a small example of how to use `ReactF1` and the other on how to use `Chief`.

+Details on how to run these examples are noted below.
+Once running in your browser you can simply edit the js files listed before and see changes immediately in browser.

 #### Example ReactF1

 ![Example ReactF1](https://media.githubusercontent.com/media/Jam3/react-f1/dev/example/react-f1.gif)

+This example builds and renders a small animated button that you can see in use above.

-To run the `ReactF1` example:
+**To run the ReactF1 example:**
 ```bash
 $ npm run example-f1
 ```

-Below is a description of all example files:
+Below is a description of all example files that you might want to edit.
+All of these files have comments which explain each piece of the application:

-**example/f1/ExampleButton.js**: Example Button Component built using ReactF1.
+**example/f1/ExampleButton.js:** Example Button Component built using ReactF1.

-**example/f1/getStates.js**: a function which returns an Object which defines what the button should look like in each state.
+**example/f1/getStates.js:** a function which returns an Object which defines what the button should look like in each state.

-**example/f1/getTransitions.js**: a function which returns an Array which defines how to animate between states.
+**example/f1/getTransitions.js:** a function which returns an Array which defines how to animate between states.

 ## License